HackYourFuture/post-grad-ed/README.md

 The goal of this curriculum is NOT to go through it and finish "knowing" how to do all these things.
 Working on these things is a never-ending process.

 Instead, your goal should be to become familiar with these topics and always keep on learning.
+That way getting a job will be a natural consequence of your efforts.

+Good luck and have fun!

 _The HackYourFuture curriculum is subject to CC BY copyright.
 This means you can freely use our materials, but just make sure to give us credit for it :)_